HHS/TANF-app/docs/Technical-Documentation/secret-key-rotation-steps.md

 #### CI/CD Environment
 **Note** _Please generate a separate set of keys for the CI/CD environment_
 1. Distribute the private key to development staff securely to copy to `.env` files as the value for key `JWT_CERT_TEST`
-2. Update the variable `JWT_KEY_TEST` in CircleCI with the new public key.
+2. Update the variable `JWT_CERT_TEST` in CircleCI with the new public key.

 #### Production Environment
 **Note** _Please generate a separate set of keys for the Production environment_